Looking for the advantages and disadvantages of reading books?

 The best part: books contain ideas that originate from experienced people.

 When you develop a habit of reading books, you work on your idea-generation muscle, too.

 That means your creative muscle becomes more robust.

 There is a reason that all writers are avid readers, and most readers (if not all) start writing eventually.

-Also, exposure to different opinions, thoughts, and perspectives allow you to reach multiple conclusions.
+Also, exposure to different opinions, thoughts, and perspectives allows you to reach multiple conclusions.

 Are you feeling down in your life?

-What’s more?
-Books provide you long-term inspiration unlike motivational videos, which you watch on YouTube.
+Books provide you with long-term inspiration, unlike motivational videos you watch on YouTube.

 One of the easiest ways to have an epiphany or eye-opener moment is to read a book that has changed the lives of millions of people.

 Of course, there are shitty books out there.